Benjythebee/esm-mailwind/README.md

 # Mailwind
 Use Tailwind CSS to design HTML emails.

-This project is based of 'mailwind' developped by @soheilpro.
-However, I had a few problems when using mailwind.
-So I made this esm-friendly version to satisfy my needs.
+This project is not only an upgrade of @soheilpro's `mailwind` library, it also has some extra features such as CSS variable support, handlebar support, and rem to px conversion.

 ## Difference with solheilpro/mailwind